unomena/restlet-sites/modules/com.restlet/tech-doc/restlet-studio/guide/05_download-skeleton/01_java-jax-rs.md

 JAX-RS (Java API for RESTful Web Services) is a Java programing interface that allows you to create web services with a REST architecture.

-To download your Java server skeleton:
+#Download Java JAX-RS server skeleton

 1. Click on the **Server skeletons** menu and select **Generate Java (JAX-RS)**.